The 40 Best Plumbing Tools for All Jobs (With Prices)

 31. Bucket: $2–$25

 33. Replacement hacksaw blades: $2–$15

 Get an insider’s look at the tools and equipment Terence Chan, owner of Impetus Plumbing and Heating uses in this tour of his custom plumbing van and shop.

 Maintaining a safe work environment for you and your client relies on investing in the right plumbing safety tools and supplies for the job.
 Pick up these safety supplies and make sure you’re using them properly.

-24. Knee pads: Pipework and other plumbing duties often require you to be on your knees for long periods throughout the day.
-Knee pads can help soften the pressure and save you from serious joint issues down the road.
+35. Knee pads ($20–40): Pipework and other plumbing tasks can keep you on your knees for long periods.
+Knee pads help soften the pressure and save you from serious joint issues down the road.

-25. Heat shields: When soldering in small or confined spaces, heat shields are used to protect you and your client’s property from potential heat or fire damage.
+36. Heat shields ($15–35): When soldering in small or confined spaces, heat shields protect you and your client’s property from potential heat or fire damage.

-26. Goggles: Whether you’re soldering or cutting a pipe, or snaking a drain, safety goggles are important to protect your eyes from flying debris and chemicals.
+37. Goggles ($10–25): Whether you’re soldering a pipe or snaking a drain, safety goggles are a must-have to protect your eyes from flying debris and chemicals.

-Digital tools to better run your plumbing business
+Digital tools to run a more efficient plumbing business

-For your business to be a success, you’ll need more than just plumbing tools to get the job done.
-Investing in digital tools can help streamline your plumbing business and set you up for success.
+For your business to be a success, you’ll need more than just plumbing hardware.
+Invest in these digital tools to make the everyday work of running your business smoother.